XO, Kitty

-XO, Kitty is an upcoming romantic dramedy streaming series created by Jenny Han for Netflix.
-The series, a spin-off of the To All the Boys film series (itself an adaptation of Han's book trilogy To All the Boys I've Loved Before), marks the first Netflix television series to be spun-off from a Netflix original film.
-Han is serving as writer and executive producer in addition to being a showrunner.
-It features Kitty Covey going on her own journey to find true love.
-Anna Cathcart is reprising the title role.
+XO, Kitty is an American romantic comedy drama television series created by Jenny Han for Netflix that premiered on May 18, 2023.
+It is a spin-off of the To All the Boys film series (itself an adaptation of Han's book trilogy To All the Boys I've Loved Before), and marks the first Netflix television series to be spun-off from a Netflix original film.
+Han serves as writer and executive producer in addition to being a showrunner.
+Anna Cathcart reprises the title role as Kitty Song Covey, a high school student who goes on her own journey to find true love.
+The series also stars Gia Kim, Sang Heon Lee, Choi Min-young and Anthony Keyvan.

-Synopsis

-Kitty Covey, who believes she is extremely knowledgeable on love, moves halfway across the world, aiming to reconnect with her long-distance boyfriend.
-She finds, however, that a relationship is much more complex when it is your own feelings of love at risk.
+In June 2023, the series was renewed for a second season, which premiered on January 16, 2025.
+In February 2025, the series was renewed for a third season.